CHAPTER 10-1

 The Prairie Band Potawatomi Tax Commission is authorized and directed to acquire and use a seal which shall be circular in form with the words “Prairie Band Potawatomi Tax Commission” around the edge thereof, and the word “seal” in its center.
 The seal shall be impressed upon the originals or certified copies of all licenses, orders, rules, and other official documents of the Commission as evidence of their authenticity and authority.

-(Amended by PBP TC No. 2016-191, June 28, 2016)
+(Amended by PBP TC No. 2016-191, June 28, 2016; amended by PBP TC No. 2025-290, September 11, 2025)

 10-1-4 General Taxing Powers of the Tax Commission.

-(C) Make, or cause to be made by its agents or employees, an examination or investigation of the place of business, equipment, facilities, tangible personal property, and the books, records, papers, vouchers, accounts, documents, and financial statements of any taxpayer, upon reasonable notice, during normal business hours, at any other time agreed to by said taxpayer, or at any time pursuant to a search warrant signed by the Tribal Court;
+(C) Make, or cause to be made by its agents or employees, an examination or investigation of the place of business, equipment, facilities, tangible personal property, and the books, records, papers, vouchers, accounts, documents, and financial statements of any taxpayer, upon reasonable notice, during normal business hours, at any other time agreed to by said taxpayer, or at any time pursuant to a search warrant signed by the District Court;

-(Amended by PBP TC No. 2012-032, February 13, 2012; amended by PBP TC No. 2016-191, June 28, 2016)
+(Amended by PBP TC No. 2012-032, February 13, 2012; amended by PBP TC No. 2016-191, June 28, 2016; amended by PBP TC No. 2025-290, September 11, 2025)

 10-1-5 Rulemaking Authority.